-- The best time to climb Rysy is September.
-There's just too many tourists in the summer.
-Besides, weather is more stable than in July or August (low chance of storms in September), and there’s still low probability of snow.
+- The best time for climbing Rysy mountain is September.
+There are just too many tourists in the summer.
+Besides, weather is more stable than in July or August (low chance of storms in September), and there’s still a low probability of snow.

-- The best days to hike to Rysy are weekdays.
+- The best days for Rysy hike are weekdays.
 Avoid going there on weekends - you will get stuck in traffic as we did.

-- It's better to climb from Morskie Oko lake and descend on Slovak side.
-I'd definitely not enjoy climbing down on Polish trail.
+- It's better to climb from Morskie Oko lake and descend on the Slovak side.
+I'd not enjoy climbing down on the Polish trail.

-- Don’t count entirely on your mobile phone - take paper map with you.
+- Don’t count entirely on your mobile phone - take a paper map with you.

 - Get yourself a comfortable backpack which will make the hike easier.